Bayer Leverkusen versus Borussia Mönchengladbach is just one of the big Rhine derby rivalries. - © DFL/Getty Images/Alexander Scheuber

 Almost certainly one of the reasons both Cologne and Mönchengladbach fans treat Leverkusen as their 'little' Rhine derby neighbours is that the Bayer-built outfit have got the better of both of them throughout their Bundesliga history.

-Gladbach fans can console themselves with a weighty haul of silverware that their rivals can only dream of.
-Five Bundesliga titles, three DFB Cups, two UEFA Cups, and — like Leverkusen in 2001/02 — European Cup runners-up.
+Even if Leverkusen won the 2023/24 double, the club is still playing catch-up in the silverware stakes.
+Gladbach fans can console themselves with a weighty haul of five Bundesliga titles, three DFB Cups, two UEFA Cups, and — like Leverkusen in 2001/02 — European Cup runners-up.

 That was in the 1976/77 final, however, and the last of Gladbach's Bundesliga titles came in that same year — two years before Leverkusen even played their first German top-flight game.

-With only a DFB Cup and Bundesliga 2 title added to the trophy cabinet since the pair first met with league points up for grabs, Gladbach fans have not got much to goad their near-trophyless neighbours about.
-Not that that will stop them.
+With only a DFB Cup and Bundesliga 2 title added to the trophy cabinet since the pair first met with top-flight points up for grabs, Gladbach fans have not got much to goad their neighbours about now.

 Christoph Kramer joined Leverkusen aged eight and went on to play for the first team before really making the breakthrough at Bundesliga level during a two-year loan spell at Mönchengladbach between 2013 and 2015.
-He returned to Leverkusen for a season, but the 2014 FIFA World Cup winner made the switch to Gladbach permanent in 2016, and has now made over 200 competitive appearances for them.
+He returned to Leverkusen for a season, but the 2014 FIFA World Cup winner made the switch to Gladbach permanent in 2016, making 288 competitive appearances before an emotional departure in summer 2024.

 The transfer traffic has gone in the opposite direction too.
 Walter Posner played just two Bundesliga games for Mönchengladbach — that was enough to get him a 1974/75 title winner's medal — but featured in 134 for Leverkusen over a nine-year spell.

 Hopefully Heiko Herrlich got a return ticket when he left Leverkusen after winning the 1992/93 DFB Cup to join Mönchengladbach.
-He won another DFB Cup there before playing for Borussia Dortmund, but he returned to the BayArena as coach between summer 2017 and December 2018.
+He won another DFB Cup there before playing for Borussia Dortmund, but he came back to the BayArena as coach between summer 2017 and December 2018.